fahimtq1/containerisation_basics/docker/README.md

 ## What is a Dockerfile?

-It is a text document that contains all the commands a user
+It is a text document that contains all the commands, that a user can typically input into the command line, to build an image.
+To build the image detailed in a Dockerfile, the path of the Dockerfile has to be specified.

 ## What is docker-compose.yml?